-As noted, our partner institutions committed to proactively admit a specified number of eligible, in-state high school students who exceeded their institutionally-set, pre-determined GPA threshold and to provide these students with an application fee waiver.
+As noted, our partner institutions committed to proactively admit a specified number of eligible, in-state high school students who exceeded their institutionally-set, pre-determined GPA threshold and to provide these students with an automatic application fee waiver.
 On January 10, 2022, students who were randomly assigned to treatment received a direct admissions letter via e-mail.
 An example (redacted) letter is included as Figure A.1.
 This is an official college acceptance letter.
-Letters were co-branded between the Common App and the respective partner institution and featured signatures of the Common App CEO and the institution's Dean of Admissions (or equivalent).
-The letter provided students with notification that they have been automatically
+Letters were co-branded between the Common App and the respective partner institution

-5 Given the oversampling of students in low-income zip codes, we weight each observation in our descriptive tables and regression models by the likelihood of sample inclusion such that each w_i is equal to $1 \div (s_p/S)$ for low-income students, where s is share of students from low-income zip codes included in sample s for each institutional experimental pool p and s is the actual population share of students in low-income zip codes in the state; $w_i = 1$ otherwise.
+9 Given the oversampling of students in low-income zip codes, we weight each observation in our descriptive tables and regression models by the likelihood of sample inclusion such that each w_i is equal to $1 \div (s_p/S)$ for low-income students, where s is share of students from low-income zip codes included in sample s for each institutional experimental pool p and S is the actual population share of students in low-income zip codes in the state; $w_i = 1$ otherwise.
 This makes the weighted sample share equivalent to the actual population share.